NuclearBand/NuclearDragDrop/README.md

 Put DropZone on slot.

-Don't use DraggedItem.
+Don't use TemporaryDragItem.
 It's for temporary clone (but you can customize it via events)

 Dont inherit, use unity events.